umich-its-networking/python-packaging-training-2019-05/advanced/creating-distributable-django-package.md

 -rw-r--r--  1 jonathoy  1410742483  5789 May  8 14:12 django-polls-0.1.tar.gz
 ```

-.. and try to install it
+.. and try to install it from the tarball

 ```terminal
 $ pip install --user dist/django-polls-0.1.tar.gz